WooxSolo/KourendLibrary/README.md

 * If you wish to reset everything, reload the page.

 How to use:
-Start by finding any book or manuscript.
+Start by finding any book or manuscript by searching random bookcases.
 Map it in the tool by left-clicking on a red dot and then left-clicking on the book name.
 The tool will then display yellow dots on all bookcases which have books in them, and from here on you only need to search those.
 Some of them will be wrong, but as you map more and more books, the amount of wrong ones will decrease.
 Note that they can also mark dark manuscripts, however there are 10 different ones, and you are only able to find 1 of them at a time.
-I would recommend that you start by searching either all floors in NW or all floors in NE to reduce the amount of wrong yellow dots.
-The top floor in the southwest room has some weird mechanics and doesn't provide as useful information as the other rooms, so you typically don't want to start by searching in that one.
+I would recommend that you don't start searching at the top floor in the southwest room as it has some weird mechanics and doesn't provide as useful information as the other rooms.
-Using this method you can find the location of all books (and most of the manuscripts) in ~4-5 minutes with only one account.
+Using this method you can find the location of all books and all manuscripts ~1 minute with only one account.
 Note: All books move every 60-90(?) minutes, which means you'll have to restart whenever that happens.

 Credit to evonaabi for finding out how the library works.
 His explanation can be found here: https://www.reddit.com/r/2007scape/comments/7k06nd/king_of_the_skill_wrongful_disqualification/

+Additional info:
+I have found out that there are only 5 different sequences that the books and manuscripts can be in.
+Knowing that information makes it possible to calculate the position of all books and manuscripts quicker, usually after finding 2-3 books.